quarkscript/media_works/README.md

 - [**tempo**](tempo) - shell script that allow to "overclock" or "underclock" speed of audio files

+- [**mpeh**](mpeh) - experimental helper script for x264 multi-pass encoding, it allow to find a "high motion" zones and increase bitrate of them

 **More simpler scripts:**

 - [**normnconv**](normnconv) - normalize audio/music during convert it to *.ogg